Every September, Apple launches new iPhones and, despite how crazy 2020 has been, the company looks set to do the same this year.

 Click to expand

-One of the big changes from iPhone 11 to 12 will be a fairly dramatic reduction in screen size, according to some tech leakers.
+One of the big changes from iPhone 11 series to 12 series will be a fairly dramatic reduction in screen size, according to some tech leakers.

-The iPhone 12 will also (finally) have an OLED display as well as a smaller notch to house the front-facing camera.
+This new baby iPhone will also (finally) have an OLED display as well as a smaller notch to house the front-facing camera.
 It'll also come packing Apple's updated mobile processor, which is set to be 5G-ready.

-There will also be a larger 6.1-inch version of the iPhone 12, which will cost $749, though it doesn't look set to gain anything beyond the bigger screen.
+There will also be a larger 6.1-inch version of the iPhone 12, which directly replaces the iPhone 11 and will cost $749, though it doesn't look set to gain anything beyond the bigger screen and a redesign.

 For more generous specs, you'll need to look towards the iPhone 12 Pro models…